Skip to Main Content

 Reporting Fraud, Waste and Abuse

-“Fraud” means to knowingly get benefits or payments that you are not entitled to receive.
-Please let us know if you are aware of someone who is committing fraud.
-This could be a provider or a member.
-Some examples of healthcare fraud include:
+“Fraud” means to knowingly get benefits or payments that you are not entitled to.
+Please let us know if you are aware of someone who is committing Fraud.
+Some examples of Fraud include:

-• A provider (doctor) billing for services that were not done
+• A provider performing services that are not needed.

 There are many ways to report fraud and abuse:

-The Fraud, Waste & Abuse Hotline is answered by an independent third party and is available 24 hours a day, 7 days a week.
+The Fraud, Waste & Abuse Hotline is available 24 hours a day, 7 days a week.

 If you see something wrong, please make sure to let us know.